April 3, 2024

 Subscribe to the Premed Catalyst Newsletter

-This guide is here to cut through the noise.
-We’ll walk you through exactly how to get into UCLA Medical School.
+At Premed Catalyst, we know UCLA Medical School admissions because this is where I got accepted.
+In this guide we’re going to cut through the noise and give you the exact advice I used to earn my white coat.
 We’ll cover the average GPA and MCAT, the UCLA Medical School acceptance rate, the application timeline, and a strategy specific to UCLA.

 At Premed Catalyst, we’ve lived through this chaos.
 Which is why we created the resource we wish we had when we were premeds.
 And we made it free.
 You’ll get eight full AMCAS applications that earned acceptances to UCLA, UCSF, and other top programs.
 Real stories, real stats, which means zero guesswork for you.